Guardsquare/proguard-core/docs/md/analyzing.md

 Complete example: ApplyPeepholeOptimizations.java

-## Basic control flow analysis
+## Partial evaluation

-You can extract a basic control flow graph of the instructions in a method with partial evaluation (often called abstract evaluation).
+You can extract more information about the code with partial evaluation (often called abstract evaluation or symbolic evaluation).
+Its analysis provides a global view of the control flow and data flow in a method.

 The core class is PartialEvaluator.
-Its results are defined at the instruction level: each instruction is labeled with potential branch targets and branch origins.

-    ValueFactory valueFactory =
-        new BasicValueFactory();

-    PartialEvaluator partialEvaluator =
-        new PartialEvaluator(
-        new BasicInvocationUnit(valueFactory),
-            false);

-    partialEvaluator.visitCodeAttribute(clazz, method, codeAttribute);

-    InstructionOffsetValue branchOrigins = partialEvaluator.branchOrigins(offset));
-    InstructionOffsetValue branchTargets = partialEvaluator.branchTargets(offset));

-Complete example: VisualizeControlFlow.java

-## Partial evaluation

-You can extract a lot more information from a method with the same PartialEvaluator, by tuning the precision of the partial evaluation with different value factories and different invocation units:
+It can work at different levels of precision &mdash; the more abstract, the less precise.
+You can control the precision with different value factories and different invocation units:

 - A ValueFactory defines the level of detail in representing values like integers or reference types.
-The values can be very generic (any primitive integer, a reference to any object) or more precise (the integer 42, or an integer between 0 and 5, or a non-null reference to an instance of java/lang/String).
+The values can be very abstract (any primitive integer, a reference to any object) or more precise (the integer 42, or an integer between 0 and 5, or a non-null reference to an instance of java/lang/String).